Ashok0/AtomicHeart-UEVR/README.md

 4) Launch Atomic Heart.
 Select 'Options' > 'Additional Content' > 'Activate Glove Reskin' and select "Standard".
 The Gold Midas Glove does not work properly with this VR mod.
 5) Inject the game with UEVR!

+* Note: There are no hands during the intro.
+You won't see both hands until you pickup the axe.

 ## Recommended Mods
 * [**UETools**](https://www.nexusmods.com/atomicheart/mods/9): UETools is a powerful mod that brings the developer console back into the game.
 * [**Smaller UI and Transparent Inventory Background**](https://www.nexusmods.com/atomicheart/mods/47): Recommend installing "zAHInvBckgr_P" to makes the inventory background 50% transparent.